artsy/meta/meta/engineering_principles.md

-# Engineering Principals
+# Engineering Principles

+We have [company values](what_is_artsy.md), and are working on our shared values with design and product.
+However, when we make decisions on what and how to do engineering we need guiding principals.
+Things that make Artsy's development culture unique and drive us to do great work.

 ### Open Source by Default

 We consider the data and relationships that make Artsy difficult to copy, code only represents the past and close-to present.
 A code project should start as open, then move to closed if there are valid business needs that need to be hidden.
-Docs should be built with both internal and external viewers in mind.

 Working in the open allows individual to retain their work and ideas post-Artsy.
 We can share the exact problem we see with others, and provide great high ways to teach by direct reference.